 Even the programmers who are writing production code find their work dirtier and messier than its ever been.
-When the code you build your software out of was just sitting on your disc, it was relatively easy to chop it up into the pieces you want.
+When the code you built your software out of was just sitting on your disk, it was relatively easy to chop it up into the pieces you wanted.
 Now that the code you deal with is sitting on some other company’s server hidden behind a web API, it may as well be a living organism.
 You can interact with it, and even communicate with it, but only in its language.

 Where this causes problems is that there’s a noticeable correlation between personality type and job type.
 Ask any room full of coders how many still play with LEGOs and how many still play with modeling clay.
 Many programmers, especially many older ones, are predisposed to like things that are discrete, simple, and concrete.
 By their very nature, the work they enjoy is at the physics end of the software continuum, and as programming drifts away from that, it becomes less enjoyable for them.
 Their LEGOs are being ripped from their hands and replaced with Play-Doh, and they aren’t happy about it.

 To make matters worse, the new crop of programmers who are comfortable working at biological end are acquiring prestige at dizzying rate.
 For better or worse, many of the luminaries of the software world today are on the soft end of the spectrum.
 DHH may have never written a linked list in his life, and he just bought a house in Italy for his car.
 If you spent your formative years painstakingly learning how to carve code one bit at a time and are now finding yourself becoming outdated, that can’t feel good.